abgnpr/C-notes/2 Basics.md

   - If it is an expression, it is evaluated once and its result is discarded.

-  - If it is a declaration, it is in scope in the entire loop body, including the remainder of `init_clause`, the entire `cond_expression`, the entire `iteration_expression` and the entire loop body.
+  - If it is a declaration, it is in scope in the entire loop body, including the remainder of `init_clause`, the entire `cond_expression`, and the entire `iteration_expression`.

 - `cond_expression` is evaluated next.
 - If it evaluates to true, execution of the loop body follows.
   - If the result of the expression is zero, the loop statement is exited immediately.

 - `iteration_expression` is evaluated after the loop body and its result is discarded.

 - After evaluating `iteration_expression`, control is transferred to `cond_expression`.